-LERGY ACTION PLAN bsaci improving allergy care A
+bsaci ALLERGY ACTION PLAN improving allergy care

-This child has the following allergies:
+Name:

+DOB:

+• • • •

+- Mild/moderate reaction:

+- · Swollen lips, face or eyes

+- · Itchy/tingling mouth

+- · Hives or itchy skin rash

+- · Abdominal pain or vomiting

+- · Sudden change in behaviour

+Action to take:

+- Stay with the child, call for help if necessary

+- · Locateadrenalineautoinjector(s)

+- · Give antihistamine:

+(If vomited, can repeat dose)

+· Phone parent/emergencycontact

+Watch for signs of ANAPHYLAXIS

+(life-threatening allergic reaction)

+Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY mg)

+- A AIRWAY

+- Persistent cough

+- Hoarse voice

+- Difficulty swallowing

+- Swollen tongue

+- B BREATHING

+- Difficult or noisy breathing

+- Wheeze or persistent cough

+- CCONSCIOUSNESS

+- Persistent dizziness

+- Pale or floppy

+- Suddenly sleepy

+- Collapse/unconscious

-Name: DOB: Watch for signs of ANAPHYLAXIS (life-threatening allergic reaction) Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY AIRWAY Persistent cough Hoarse voice Difficulty swallowing Swollen tongue BREATHING Difficult or noisy breathing Wheeze or persistent cough Wheeze or persistent cough CONSCIOUSNESS Persistent dizziness Pale or floppy Suddenly sleepy Collapse/unconscious Mild/moderate reaction: Swollen lips, face or eyes Itchy/tingling mouth Hives or itchy skin rash Abdominal pain or vomiting Sudden change in behaviour Action to take: Stay with the child, call for help if necessary Locateadrenaline autoinjector(s) Give antihistamine: If ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: Lie child flat with legs raised (if breathing is difficult, allow child to sit) If is child flat with legs raised (if breathing is difficult, allow child to sit) Use Adrenaline autoinjector without delay (eg. Jext) (Dose: mg) Dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS") IF IN DOUBT, GIVE ADRENALINE AFTER GIVING ADRENALINE: Stay with child until ambulance arrives, do NOT stand child up Commence CPR if there are no signs of life Phone parent/emergency contact If no improvement after 5 minutes, give a further adrenaline dose using a second autoinjectilable device, if available.
+IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT:

+Lie child flat with legs raised (if breathing is difficult, allow child to sit)

+- 2 Use Adrenaline autoinjector without delay (eg. Jext®) (Dose: - 3 Dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS")

+IF IN DOUBT, GIVE ADRENALINE

+AFTER GIVING ADRENALINE:

+- 1. Stay with child until ambulance arrives, do $\underline{\mathsf{NOT}}$ stand child up - 2.
+Commence CPR if there are no signs of life - 3.
+Phone parent/emergency contact - 4.
+If no improvement after 5 minutes, give a further adrenaline dose using a second autoinjectilable device, if available.
-Anaphylaxis

-RCPCH
+You can dial 999 from any phone, even if there is no credit left on a mobile.
+Medical observation in hospital is recommended after anaphylaxis.

+Emergency contact details:

-1) Name:
+1) Name: 1) Name: